supermlorg/superml-java/docs/contributing.md

 ## 🎯 Ways to Contribute

+# Contributing to SuperML Java

+1. Fork the repository
+2. Create a new branch
+3. Open a pull request (PR)
+4. Describe the issue being fixed or feature added
+5. Wait for review and approval

+We encourage clean, modular, well-documented code.

+## Things to Note:

 ### 1. Code Contributions
 - **New Algorithms**: Implement additional ML algorithms
 - **Performance Improvements**: Optimize existing algorithms